The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

-The synergy between optical trapping and Raman spectroscopy \cite{Signo11} opens new pathways to explore, characterize, and identify biological micro-particles.
+The synergy between optical trapping and Raman spectroscopy \cite{Signo11} opens new pathways to explore, characterize and identify biological micro-particles.
 More precisely, optical trapping lifts the limitation imposed by the relative inefficacy associated to the Raman scattering process.
-As a result of applying this technique, Raman spectroscopy can be employed to study individual biological particles in air and in liquid, providing the potential for particle identification with high specificity, or to characterize the heterogeneity of individual particles in a population \cite{Wang15}.
-An introduction about the techniques used to integrate Raman spectroscopy together with optical trapping, and thus achieve qualitative studies on single biological particles levitated in liquid and air can be found in \cite{Red15}.
+As a result of applying this technique, the Raman spectroscopy can be employed to study individual biological particles in air and in liquid, providing the potential for particle identification with high specificity or to characterize heterogeneity of individual particles in a population \cite{Wang15}.
+Ref. \cite{Red15} is an introduction on the techniques used to integrate Raman spectroscopy together with optical trapping, in order to perform qualitative studies on single biological particles levitated in liquid and air.

-The time evolution of fluorescence and Raman spectra of single solid particles optically trapped in air is observed in \cite{Gong17}.
-Initially the spectra exhibit strong fluorescence with weak Raman peaks, then the fluorescence is bleached within seconds and only clean Raman peaks are reported.
-The experiment uses an optical trap that is assembled by using two counter-propagating hollow beams.
+Time evolution of fluorescence and Raman spectra of single solid particles optically trapped in air is reported in \cite{Gong17}.
+Initially, the spectra exhibit strong fluorescence with weak Raman peaks, then fluorescence is bleached within seconds and only clean Raman peaks are reported.
+The experiment uses an optical trap assembled by using two counter-propagating hollow beams.
 Both absorbing and non-absorbing particles in the atmosphere are strongly trapped.
 The setup provides a novel method to investigate dynamic changes in the fluorescence and Raman spectra collected from a single optically trapped particle, under SATP conditions.